zeek/spicy/doc/autogen/types/vector.rst

 .. rubric:: Methods

+.. spicy:method:: vector::assign vector assign False void (i: uint<64>, x: <any>)

+    Assigns *x* to the *i*th element of the vector.
+If the vector contains less than *i* elements a sufficient number of default-initialized elements is added to carry out the assignment.

 .. spicy:method:: vector::back vector back False <type~of~element> ()

     Returns the last element of the vector.
 It throws an exception if the